benmicol/github_jobs_api/README.md

     * Add flexible input to the app so that it can be used with different cities/languages.
 * UI/UX
     * Depending on the use case for this app it may be appropriate to add a user interface.
+* Pagination
+    * It was not an issue in my case but if GitHub Jobs becomes more popular it will be crucial to implement a way to account for pagination in API requests if the number of results is greater than 50.